-Micro-Electrical Mechanical Systems – or MEMS – is an emerging technology that uses micro and sub-micro scale electronic components to create mechanical devices and components such as sensors, valves, gears, and mechanical actuators.
+Micro-Electrical Mechanical Systems – or MEMS – is an emerging technology that uses micro and sub-micro scale electronic components to create mechanical devices and components such as sensors, valves, gears and mechanical actuators.
 These components are often embedded in printed circuit boards and semiconductor chips.
-The field requires knowledge in computer science, electronics, and mechanics and requires you to perform work on a microscopic level.
+The field requires knowledge in electronics, computer-aided drafting, soldering and requires you to perform hands-on work on a microscopic level in a microelectronic manufacturing, design or development environment.
 As a new technology, there is unlimited growth potential and the opportunity to work on groundbreaking devices.

-LCCC’s Mechatronics Program is an exciting, job-focused program that will give you an understanding of how MEMS are designed and fabricated and prepare you to work as an entry-level technician.
-We’ve partnered with six different Northeastern Ohio microelectronics companies who looking for trained workers to ensure that our classes teach you exactly what they want you to know on the job.
-The program utilizes state-of-the-art laboratory facilities containing equipment for testing, troubleshooting, calibrating, analyzing and designing electronic and MEMS systems.
+LCCC’s mechatronics program is an exciting hands-on and career-focused program that will give you an understanding of how printed circuit boards with MEMS sensors are designed, developed, manufactured, and reworked.
+The industry-tailored content in the MEMS degree prepares you to work as an entry-level technician.
+We’ve partnered with over 70 different Northeastern Ohio microelectronics companies who are looking for trained workers to ensure that our classes train and educate you to get hired to work in the electronics manufacturing, microelectronic development, or PCB repair industry.
+The program utilizes state-of-the-art laboratory facilities containing equipment for soldering, reworking, electronic testing, troubleshooting, prototyping, and designing electronic and microelectronic circuit boards.

-The program offers a short-term certificate that can be earned in one semester, a one-year certificate, and an Associate Degrees.
-Of course, you may choose to further your education beyond LCCC through our University Partnership or transfer programs.
+The program offers a short-term certificate that can be earned in one semester, a one-year certificate, an associate degree and Ohio’s first bachelor’s degree in MEMS.

 Through the Training Recruitment Acceleration Innovation Network of Ohio (TRAIN OH)